 Dog adoption and cat adoption saves lives.
 Adopt a dog or adopt a cat and you'll have a friend for life!
 Contact us, or contact another local humane society, animal shelter or SPCA.

 The Richmond SPCA, founded in 1891, is a non-profit, no-kill humane organization dedicated to the principle that every life is precious.
 As a national leader in humane care and education, the Richmond SPCA is aggressively tackling the problem of pet overpopulation through education, adoption, rehabilitation and spay/neuter.
-The organization saves the lives of 3,000 homeless animals each year and cares for approximately 350 cats and dogs daily.
+The organization saves the lives of more than 3,600 homeless animals each year and cares for approximately 350 cats and dogs daily.

 To learn more about the operation of the Richmond SPCA's Robins-Starr Humane Center, check out our